minhlai/SLAPS/README.md

 # SLAPS
 Slack-based Local Admin Password Solution

+LAPS is a great tool for securing client computers, but it can get annoying when you don't have easy access on-the-go.
+Get your client computer's local admin password through Slack!

 Install Local Administrator Password Solution (LAPS) from Microsoft and make sure to install the Powershell module!

 Open Powershell in Admin Mode and run `Set-ExecutionPolicy unrestricted`